-Cannabis changed my life for the better; I don’t feel like I’m dying anymore from the pain of Myasthenia Gravis.
+Cannabis changed my life -I don’t feel like I’m dying anymore from the pain of Myasthenia Gravis.

 My name is Judith and I was a RN for many years with a specialty in Critical Care.
 I was a huge advocate for preemptively treating pain symptoms in my very sick patients.
 So, it seemed ironic that when I became sick with a rare neuromuscular degenerative autoimmune disease, Myasthenia Gravis, my doctors were reluctant to prescribe meds to treat the pain.

 The disease causes severe muscle spasm.
 It interrupts normal muscle actions all over the body: bowels, swallowing, vision, and especially breathing.
 I understood that narcotic pain meds could decrease my ability to breathe, so I went along with alternative therapies trying acupuncture, guided visualization, meditation, TENS treatment, and physical therapy.

 Then as a result of general weakness, I fell and fractured C6 in my neck.
 That required multiple surgeries to fix and left me with nerve damage in my neck, right brachial plexus, and right arm.
 Both nerve and muscular skeletal pain made my life horrible for years.
 My life fell apart, including my long-term marriage, and I just got sicker.

 The disease was out of control so my son had me move in with him, and I started seeing a specialist at University of Maryland.
 I started a treatment that involved total immunosuppression.
 In the three years I’ve been in treatment, I’ve received IVIG infusions over two days monthly.
 That required having a port implanted for the infusions.
 Because of the immunosuppressants, the port became infected and needed replacing twice…the last time was life threatening causing sepsis.
 I spent a week on the ventilator in Shock Trauma then another month in hospital recovering from it.